Akongstad/study-dictionary-metadata/README.md

 - **study-dictionary-metadata/src/**: The source code for the experimental setup.
 Contain data_recorder.py standardizes logging results to the experiment_logs database. main.py contains the code that runs the experiment on a specific datassytem, which includes initializing a connection and creating, altering, and showing table for all the object granularities.

 - **study-dictionary-metadata/utils/**: Utilities used throughout the project.
-Includes brainstorming ideas for approaches to running the experiments, postgres docker instance initialization script, and bash commands for
+Includes brainstorming ideas for approaches to running the experiments, postgres docker instance initialization script, and bash commands for exporting results.

 ### Additional findings and experiences